edelstone/my-website/README.md

 * Semantic, valid markup and stylesheets, with minimal scripting
 * Universal and accessible design
 * Interesting and honest content
-* Animated feel with thoughtful colors, textures, and type
+* Animated feel with thoughtful colors, patterns, and typography

 ## How it's built